MoAITeam/MNIST-BlindSourceSeparation/README.md

 ## Deep Learning Lab Challenge at UniBo

 An image is given in input, which is the overlay of two samples from MNIST and Fashion MNIST.
-The challenge consists into reconstructing the original images with a neural network, as closely as possible (according to mean squared error).
+The challenge consists into reconstructing the original samples with a neural network, as closely as possible (according to mean squared error).
 No preprocessing is allowed.

 <div align="center">